Do you prefer to go at it alone?

 My bed comes with directions, numbers and screws.
-Me feeling all indepdent decides, I just need to line the numbers up and screw the things in.
-I didn’t need the direction.
+Me feeling all independent decides, I just need to line the numbers up and screw the things in.
+I didn’t need the directions.
 That was my thought.

 Fact: I did need the directions.
 Things were wonky when I went at it alone.
 There was no way I’d be able to sleep on that bedframe.